fechan/fechan.github.io/tamarian/index.md

 ---
-title: Tamarian - A language inspired by Star Trek
+title: Tamarian - A Darmok-inspired language
 layout: tamarian
 no_nav: true
 ---